 Cauliflower is in season right now which makes perfect sense for them to have it on their seasonal menu offerings.
 It comes out as soft, tender cauliflower with caramelised onion, crunchy slices of chorizo and the most gooey egg you can image.
 It coats all the other ingredients inside and binds them together almost like a decadent sauce.

 This dish is exciting.
 It's flavoursome and warming; each element done right.
 If I hadn't been so full already I could have really happily indulged in this.

 We decide on the Cinnamon Doughnuts with PX Ice-Cream ($15.50).
 For the price, I have to admit I was expecting a bit more than what was delivered but it doesn't phase me too much.
 The doughnuts have a nice sugary cinnamon coating on the outside, but the doughnuts themselves are a bit too savoury for my own personal tastes.

 The ice-cream is really interesting - flavoured with Pedro Ximenez and topped with juicy raisins.
 I quite like the flavour but it is a bit too intense for me so I only manage a few bites until I run out of raisins and then throw in the towel.
 I was way too full for this course anyway!

 All up our dinner came to $148.50 which was about what I was expecting.
-It was a great range of dishes with some fantastic flavours and ingredients.
+A little on the pricey side but it was a great range of dishes with some fantastic flavours and ingredients.
 I've heard feedback that the service isn't that great here but I have to say that my experience was fantastic.
 Our waiter was attentive, sweet and basically the whole package.
 I really, really enjoyed my dinner here and am happy to cross another place of my eating wishlist!